plenoptic-org/plenoptic_presentations/2026-07-03_fens-workshop/slides.md

 ## A python library for synthesizing model-optimized visual stimuli
 ## Billy Broderick  <!-- .element: style="height:50%" -->

-#note: today I'm going to talk about plenoptic, a python library for synthesizing the model-optimized visual stimuli we're talking about it in this session.
+#note: today I'm going to talk about plenoptic, a python library for synthesizing the model-optimized visual stimuli.

+plenoptic is focused on better understanding perceptual systems, especially the visual system. throughout this talk I'm going to give visual examples, methods also work well for auditory system

 ---

 ## Big picture goal

-What do you do after you fit your model to your data? <!-- .element: style="font-size:1.5em" -->
+What do you do after you fit your model to your data?
+How to design follow-up experiments? <!-- .element: style="font-size:1.5em" -->

 - Better understand computational visual models. <!-- .element: class="fragment" data-fragment-index="1" -->
 - Compare models. <!-- .element: class="fragment" data-fragment-index="2" -->